Tommy Maddox: 1996

 In the Giants' 24–17 victory over the Jacksonville Jaguars in the first exhibition game of 1996, Maddox played during the second half.
 In that game, Maddox fumbled his first snap from the line of scrimmage, and the Jaguars recovered that fumble.
 Maddox would repeat this mistake twice but would lead the game-winning drive.

 Maddox started the second exhibition game of 1996, but the Giants lost that game 37–27 to the expansion Baltimore Ravens.
 Maddox was 5-of-10 for 42 yards, one touchdown, one interception, and two fumbles.
 The Giants released Maddox on August 20, 1996.

 Atlanta Falcons and hiatus from football (1997–1999)

-Maddox again joined coach Dan Reeves with the Atlanta Falcons but was released after training camp on August 18, 1997.
-In a preseason 35–31 loss to the Washington Redskins on August 16, Maddox completed only 4-of-11 passes for 35 yards and threw an interception during a potential game-winning drive.
+Maddox again joined coach Dan Reeves, this time with the Atlanta Falcons.
+However, Maddox was released after training camp on August 18, 1997.
+In an August 16 preseason game against Washington, Maddox threw for 35 yards, completing 4-of-11 passes.
+He also threw an interception to end a potential game-winning drive, and the Falcons lost 35-31.

-On November 17, 1997, Maddox became an insurance agent with Allstate based in Dallas.
+On November 17 of that year, Maddox became an insurance agent with Allstate based in Dallas.
 In 1999, NFL Films did a feature on Maddox.
-While in Dallas, Maddox continued practicing football regularly and was a volunteer coach with his alma mater L. D. Bell High School.
+While in Dallas, Maddox continued practicing football regularly and was a volunteer coach for his alma mater L. D. Bell High School.